MicrosoftDocs/cloud-adoption-framework/docs/migrate/prerequisites/roles-and-responsibilities.md

 ---
 title: Aligning roles and responsibilities
-description: Use the Cloud Adoption Framework for Azure to prepare for cultural complexity by aligning roles and responsibilities to drive clarity during the migration process.
+description: Prepare for cultural complexity by aligning roles and responsibilities to drive clarity during the migration process.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 01/11/2024